ben-marino/sociallyfed-ai-workflow/docs/WORKFLOW_GUIDE.md

 ## Always Remember
 1. Use dependency injection for all services
-2. Follow Repository pattern for data access
+2. Follow the Repository pattern for data access
 3. Use MediatR for command/query separation
 4. All times in UTC
 5. Encrypt sensitive data at rest